LevinHornischer/levinhornischer.github.io/_posts/2024-05-31-no_free_lunch.md

 \} \big).
 $$

-This is also called the *true error* (which is inaccessible to the learner) to contrast it with the *empirical error* (which is accessible to the learner), that is defined as difference of prediction relative to a given dataset $S$:
+This is also called the *true error* (which is not accessible to the learner) to contrast it with the *empirical error* (which is accessible to the learner).
+The empirical error, which we will use later, is defined as the percentage of misprediction on a given dataset $S$:

 $$
 L_S (h) := \frac{1}{|S|} \big\lbrace